eal5956/GitTesting/README.md

 git commit -m "enter your message here:"

-not Pato This is change lol
+JOHN not Pato This is change lol

 This is Max